Thai Food Ingredient Glossary

 Buy canned coconut milk in our grocery.

-Curry paste (kreung-geng) (fresh and canned): Curry paste is made in a mortar and pestle (or blender) by pulverizing together chilies, peeled garlic, lemon grass, fresh turmeric, sea salt, and shrimp paste (kapee).
-This basic paste is the foundation of every Thai curry.
+Curry Paste (kreung-geng): Curry paste is made in a mortar and pestle (or blender) by pulverizing together chilies, peeled garlic, lemon grass, fresh turmeric, sea salt, and shrimp paste (kapee).
+This basic paste is the foundation of every Thai curry (follow this link for an extensive discussion of Thai curries and curry pastes).

 Today in Thailand, most Thais prepare curry paste in a small electric blender.
 The mortar and pestle, many will argue, produces a far superior paste.